zoonoo/azure-docs.ko-kr/articles/vs-azure-tools-performance-profiling-cloud-services.md

 <properties
-   pageTitle="클라우드 서비스의 성능 테스트 | Microsoft Azure" description="Visual Studio 프로파일러를 사용하여 클라우드 서비스의 성능을 테스트합니다." services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"
+   pageTitle="Testing the performance of a cloud service | Microsoft Azure" description="Test the performance of a cloud service using the Visual Studio profiler" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"